UsmanNaeem1703/routing-system-using-Dijkstra/README.md

-It is a mini routing system in which the program will read the network.csv file and then make a network and calculate routing tables of all routers using dijkstra algorithm.
+It is a mini routing system in which the program will read the network.csv file by default and then make a network and calculate routing tables of all routers using dijkstra algorithm.
 It has the following commands:
 1. send_msg will take messageId:priority:source:destination:payload.
   It will calculate the shortest path using the destination's parent and destination's parent's parent and so on.
 And when it reaches the router then It will send message the next destination.